Maungapōhatu: Third and final phase

 Nonetheless, the community continued to thrive for a while, facilities including two tennis courts and an open-air dance floor.
-Between 1927 and 1929 Maungapohatu had a population of about 150 and this period was remembered fondly by those who lived there.
+Between 1927 and 1929 Maungapōhatu had a population of about 150 and this period was remembered fondly by those who lived there.
 However, by 1936 the population had declined to 21 families.
 Binney (1983) notes that the main reasons for the long term decline of the settlement included the difficulties of finding paid work while living at such a remote location, the nature of the terrain, which is "fiercely daunting for farming", and the community's inability to find any sources of capital for redevelopment.
 "The poor had subsidised the state, but the state had remained substantially indifferent to them."

 During the 1930s two botanists, the "Tramping Girls of Auckland", Lucy Cranwell and Lucy Moore conducted a field trip to research the flora of Mt.
-Maungapohatu.
+Maungapōhatu.
 Cranwell wrote "we set off at 3 am in a PDW truck back to the Papatotara Saddle and from there trudged the deep-worn horse track across three steep ridges to Rua's Pa at the base of our mountain ... an almost vertical surveyer's route took us to the flattish summit just as the sun was setting.
 When dawn came the mountain plants were covered with a delicate layer of frost."

 Modern day

-Ngāi Tūhoe had donated 16,000ha of land to the government in 1922 so that roads could be built to connect Maungapohatu with the eastern Bay of Plenty and Ruatahuna but they were not constructed.
+Ngāi Tūhoe had donated 16,000ha of land to the government in 1922 so that roads could be built to connect Maungapōhatu with the eastern Bay of Plenty and Ruatāhuna but they were not constructed.
 In 1964 a road was finally built to the tiny settlement by a timber company and more than 1500 people attended the opening celebrations.
 For a few years the milling operations brought "modest prosperity to this isolated and impoverished area, which had never recovered from the exodus of most of its inhabitants" after the close of Rua's experiments in collective living.
-Little now remains of Maungapohatu, the population of which was estimated at only 15 in the 1960s.
+Little now remains of Maungapōhatu, the population of which was estimated at only 15 in the 1960s.

-In 2006 the annual synod of the Diocese of Waiapu passed a motion apologising for the Anglican Church's role in the 1907 Tohunga Suppression Act and in May of that year Archbishop Brown Turei and other church members made a pilgrimage to Maungapohatu.
-The church also announced plans to contribute to the rebuilding of the Maungapohatu marae.
-In 2014 the Maungapōhatu flag, which had been removed by the police in 1916 at the time of Rua Kenana's arrest, was returned by Auckland Museum to the Tūhoe as part of "the Museums’ commitment to addressing historic ownership issues associated with taonga."
+In 2006 the annual synod of the Diocese of Waiapu passed a motion apologising for the Anglican Church's role in the 1907 Tohunga Suppression Act and in May of that year Archbishop Brown Turei and other church members made a pilgrimage to Maungapōhatu.
+The church also announced plans to contribute to the rebuilding of the Maungapōhatu marae.
+In 2014 the Maungapōhatu flag, which had been removed by the police in 1916 at the time of Rua Kēnana's arrest, was returned by Auckland Museum to the Tūhoe as part of "the Museums’ commitment to addressing historic ownership issues associated with taonga."